 6. Conclusions.
-This paper has demonstrated the effectiveness of the model-constrained adaptive sampling methodology for steady problems that are linear in state, but have nonlinear dependence on a set of parameters that describe geometry and PDE coefficients.
-While the analysis of the method presented here applies to this problem class, the methodology is broadly applicable to unsteady problems and to general nonlinear systems.
+This paper has demonstrated the effectiveness of the modelconstrained adaptive sampling methodology for steady problems that are linear in state, but have nonlinear dependence on a set of parameters that describe geometry and PDE coefficients.
+Even in this case, the objective function is still a highly nonlinear function of the parameters, since it involves the inverse of the forward operator.
+While the analysis of the method presented here applies to the linear-in-state PDE problem class, the methodology is broadly applicable to unsteady problems and to general systems that are nonlinear in state.
 In the general nonlinear case, however, one must address the challenge of carrying out online reduced-order model computations in an efficient manner that does not depend on the large-scale system dimension.
 This could be achieved, for example, by combining the adaptive sampling methodology with the interpolation method of [3].
 Acknowledgments.
 This work was supported in part by the Singapore-MIT Alliance Computational Engineering Programme, Universal Technology Corporation under contract number 04-S530-0022-07-C1, technical contract monitor Dr. C. Cross of Air Force Research Laboratory, the Air Force Office of Sponsored Research under grant FA9550-06-0271, program director Dr. F. Fahroo, and the National Science Foundation under DDDAS grant CNS-0540372, program manager Dr. F. Darema.
 The authors also acknowledge helpful input from Prof. A.T.
 Patera of MIT.